randysim/catcart/README.md

 - [X] Keep track of kinetic and potential energy to adjust for speed of the cart
 - [X] Calculate centripetal force when it goes over the "circle" part of the hill.
 - [X] Create a case where the cat can "fly" out of the cart.
-- [ ] simulate kinematics
+- [X] simulate kinematics
-- [ ] Create an ending zone
+- [X] Create an ending zone
-- [ ] Create a win screen and buttons to replay
-- [ ] Create settings to change for the hill, weight of cat, etc.
+- [X] Create settings to change for the hill, weight of cat, etc.